cinchy-co/Documentation/meta-forms/meta-forms-deployment-installation-guide/deploying-meta-forms-iis.md

 ## 5. Confirm your Installation

-Once you have installed the experience, your environment will be populated with these tables and queries:&#x20;
+Once you have installed the experience, your environment will be populated with these tables and queries:

 * Forms table
 * Forms Sections table